Retirement And Pension Plans

 The NPS is a government-backed pension initiative that invests contributions in a mix of equity and debt funds to generate market-linked returns.
 At the time of retirement, 60% of the accumulated corpus can be withdrawn, while the remaining 40% must be used to purchase an annuity that provides regular income.
 It is suitable for individuals seeking a low-cost, long-term retirement option.

-Features of Pension Plan
+Features of pension plan

 Here are some prominent features of retirement pension policies from Tata AIA: